 A mature student is 23 years or older by 1st January in the year of entry to the University.
 For part-time degrees the mature age is 21.
 Admission is based on your application.
 Interview.
 Applicants may be required to take a Mathematics Test.

 H4 Leaving Certificate Mathematics or equivalent is required.
-A special Mathematics Exam is also available in August for students who have not attained a H4 in Mathematics.
+A special Mathematics Exam is also available in March and in August for students who have not attained a H4 in Mathematics.

 Apply to the CAO